BlitzBudget/learn.blitzbudget.com/chapters/coding/backend/serverless/java/java-fundamentals/chapter-eight.md

-**Methods and Functions: Grasp the Concept of Methods and Functions in Java and How They Enhance Code Reusability**
+# Chapter 8: **Methods and Functions: Grasp the Concept of Methods and Functions in Java and How They Enhance Code Reusability**

 Methods and functions are essential concepts in Java that play a crucial role in enhancing code reusability, making our programs more organized and efficient.
 They allow us to encapsulate code into reusable blocks, making it easier to maintain, debug, and modify our code.
 In this comprehensive blog post, we will explore methods and functions in Java, understand their differences, learn how to create and use them effectively, and dive into practical examples to solidify our understanding.